itsMapleLeaf/lovenote/scenes/ryder/new_friends.md

 No, fuck you.
 I don't fucking care.
 That pile of plush should be _toppling_. **Crumbling**.
 I \*absolutely fucking **refuse\*** to believe any human on this _damned_ gay Earth has the necessary finesse to-

-[Tabby] Well, that's what we call haggling back where I'm from!
+[Chris] Well, that's what we call haggling back where I'm from!
 I gave ‘im something back the next day, ‘member?

 [Runa] A head ruffle isn't equivalent exchange for food.

-[Tabby] Well it darn sure looked like he appreciated it!
+[Chris] Well it darn sure looked like he appreciated it!

 ...